Large Research Facilities

 The spallation neutron source SINQ is a continuous source - the first of its kind in the world - with a flux of about 1014 n/cm2/s.
 Beside thermal neutrons, a cold moderator of liquid deuterium (cold source) slows neutrons down and shifts their spectrum to lower energies.
 These neutrons have proved to be particularly valuable in materials research and in the investigation of biological substances.
 SINQ is a user facility.
 Interested groups can apply for beamtime on the various instruments by using the SINQ proposal system.

-The Swiss Hard X-ray Free Electron Laser (SwissFEL) is a new generation of light source offering novel experimental capabilities in diverse areas of science by providing very intense and tightly focused beams of x-rays.
+The Swiss X-ray Free Electron Laser (SwissFEL) is a new generation of light source offering novel experimental capabilities in diverse areas of science by providing very intense and tightly focused beams of X-rays.
 This novel technology holds exceptional promises for diverse areas of scientific research.